-If you see files or folders with permission levels set to 777, they need to be changed to 755.
-Likewise, if you see files or folders with permission levels set to 666, they need to be changed to 644.
+If you see files or folders with permission levels set to 777, they must be changed to 755.
+Likewise, if you see files or folders with permission levels set to 666, they must be changed to 644.

 To change a file or folder’s permission, click the item to select it and then click the “Change Permissions” icon (the one with the key) in the row across the top of the page.
 In the pop-up window, uncheck boxes until you see the total at the bottom of the window equal the required permission level.